-PrEP will soon be subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS) and should cost around $40 per month, or $480 per year.
+From 1 April 2018, PrEP will be subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS), Health Minister Greg Hunt has announced.

 Pre-exposure prophylaxis can protect HIV-negative people from getting HIV.
 When taken correctly, it’s 99% effective at preventing HIV transmission among gay and bisexual men.

 The drug may be prescribed for people who are at high risk of getting HIV, such as:

 - a man who has anal sex with other men and does not always use a condom

 - a woman, with a heterosexual partner who has HIV, who wants to get pregnant

 - a person with a partner who is HIV-positive but has not achieved an undetectable viral load (UVL), and who does not always use a condom.
 (UVL occurs when an HIV-positive person takes enough treatment to reduce the level of HIV in their body – known as ‘viral load’ – so it becomes undetectable.)

 “Gay and bisexual men continue to carry the greatest burden of HIV in Australia, and we expect that PrEP will sharply drive down rates of HIV for this community,” says Darryl O’Donnell, chief executive of the Australian Federation of AIDS Organisations.

 “Additionally, Aboriginal and Torres Strait Islander people, migrant communities and some heterosexual populations have seen starkly higher rates of HIV transmission over the past 5 years… we must make sure everyone who needs PrEP is aware of it and can access it.”

 Adding PrEP to the PBS will benefit the whole community financially, explains Mr O’Donnell, saving taxpayers millions of dollars in "lifetime costs" by preventing new cases of HIV.